INCATools/semantic-sql/README.md

 information in existential axioms, the view `edge` provides a union of subclass between named classes and subclasses of existentials.

+## Validation

+The general philosophy is not to use foreign key constraints or triggers to enforce integrity.
+Instead we allow problematic data into the database and instead provide transparent reporting on it and ways to validate.
+Individual use cases may call for more aggressive filtering.

+The convention is to write rules/constrains as SQL views with a name `problem_`.

+See also:

+ * ROBOT report
+ * GO Rules
+ * KGX validation

 ## Relationship to rdftab.rs

 We use the same schema as rdftab.rs, and rdftab can be used as a performant robust loader.